 So many couples struggle with their sex lives.
 The partners may have inherent differences in their sex drives that create tension or guilt and interfere with enjoyment.
 In other instances, medication is to blame for changes in libido or ability to achieve orgasm.
-Certain antidepressants can have devastating effects on the pair’s love life.
+Many antidepressants like fluoxetine, duloxetine and paroxetine can have devastating effects on the pair’s love life.

 Could Paroxetine Be a Problem for Sex?

 Q. I have a question concerning my husband.
 He has been on clonazepam (Klonopin) for about a year now for anxiety.
 He never had any problems while taking this drug.

 His physician recently added paroxetine (Paxil) and naproxen due to increasing anxiety and pain.
 My husband is 40.
 He has no problem getting an erection; however, after a few minutes of intercourse he begins to get numb.
 An hour later, still no orgasm and he has to stop from exhaustion.

 This has been going on close to a month now!
 He gets frustrated but tries to hide that fact.
 I, however, am going nuts.
 I keep telling myself that it is the medication the doctor put him on but I think he is a little embarrassed to discuss this with his female physician.
 I would be too!